Swiss Alps, sailboats are 'magic' decor for Ibrahim Maalouf at Montreux Jazz Festival | Entertainment

 Maalouf alternated playing trumpet and a black grand piano on the stage, an engineering feat built 25 metres (yards) offshore and anchored at a depth of 12 metres, the first time in the history of Montreux, famed for the acoustics of its indoor concert halls.
 "You have a great view," he told the audience.
 "It's pretty bold to have built this stage in record time.
 Only the Swiss can do something like this."

 Vincent Charpentier, who attended the first 90-minute show, told Reuters: "The decor was magic and the sound excellent."
-French video director and singer WoodKid and American jazz pianist Christian Sands were among weekend performers.
+Mathieu Jaton, the festival's chief executive, said that Maalouf had been key in encouraging the audacious project's realisation.

+"We wanted to create unique; the stage was a real challenge.
+We didn't just want to do a smaller festival but something extraordinary," he said in an interview.
+American jazz pianist Fred Hersch is booked at the Petit Theatre for July 12.

 Italian singer Zucchero is stepping in for extra shows on July 11 to replace another headliner Rag'n'Bone Man.
-The soul singer was among gigs that canceled due to conditions of entry into Switzerland from Britain for travellers not fully vaccinated against COVID, organisers said. ($1 = 0.9218 Swiss francs)
+The soul singer was among gigs that cancelled due to conditions of entry into Switzerland from Britain for travellers not fully vaccinated against COVID-19, organisers said. ($1 = 0.9218 Swiss franc)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)